Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Quebec Province, Alberta and British Columbia has between 4000 and 6000 Lithuanians each.
 The Maritimes still have ~1500 descendants of first Lithuanian immigrants but most are now of mixed heritage (less than 100 pure Lithuanians).
 Of these provinces, only in Montreal Lithuanian heritage is significant while Edmonton and Winnipeg both have some sites.

-Two Canadian towns - Wilno, Ontario and Vilna, Alberta - are named after Vilnius, the Lithuanian capital (Wilno is the Polish name of Vilnius while Vilna was the Russian name).
+One Canadian town - Wilno, Ontario is named after Vilnius, the Lithuanian capital (Wilno is the Polish name of Vilnius).

 The map of Lithuanian-Canadian sites